 Derek Niemann is a freelance writer and editor specialising in writing about place, and life writing.
 His non-fiction books include Birds in a Cage (Short Books, 2011), a true story about Prisoner of War birdwatchers in World War II; A Nazi in the Family (Short Books, 2015), based on the SS grandfather he never knew; and A Tale of Trees: The Battle to Save Britain's Ancient Woodland (Short Books, 2016).
 He is a country diary columnist for the Guardian and is also a prolific feature writer for various magazines.
-Formerly he was children's magazines editor for the RSPB (1998-2014) and has written wildlife books for both children and adults.
+Formerly he was children's magazines editor for the RSPB (1998-2014) and has written wildlife books for both children and adults, most of which he can't remember.